IBM-Cloud/ansible-collection-ibm/docs/ibm_pi_vpn_connection.rst

 Parameters
 ----------

-  pi_ike_policy_id (True, str, None)
+  pi_vpn_connection_mode (True, str, None)
-    (Required for new resource) Unique identifier of IKE Policy selected for this VPN Connection
+    (Required for new resource) Mode used by this VPN Connection, either 'policy' or 'route'

   pi_networks (True, list, None)